Felteng/f1-town-square/README.md

     - Clicking cancel will return the user to the previous page.

-    - On successful sign out the user will be redirected to the previous page they were on before initating the sign out action.
+    - On successful sign out the user will be redirected to the previous page they were on before initiating the sign out action.

         - If the previous page is a 404 page the user is redirected to the home page instead.
         <details>